 SPECIAL NOTE REGARDING FORWARD-LOOKING STATEMENTS, MATERIAL ASSUMPTIONS AND MATERIAL RISKS

 Certain statements in this news release, including, but not limited to, statements in the "Business Outlook (Before Currency)" section and Mr. Smith’s comments, are forward-looking.
-These forward-looking statements are based on certain assumptions and reflect our company’s current expectations.
+Forward-looking statements also include expectations regarding the 2014 charges.
 As a result, forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations.
 There is no assurance that the events described in any forward-looking statement will materialize.
-A business outlook is provided for the purpose of presenting information about current expectations for 2013.
+A business outlook is provided for the purpose of presenting information about current expectations for 2014.
 This information may not be appropriate for other purposes.
 You are cautioned not to place undue reliance on forward-looking statements which reflect expectations only as of the date of this news release.
 Except as may be required by applicable law, Thomson Reuters disclaims any obligation to update or revise any forward-looking statements.

-The company's 2013 business outlook is based on various external and internal assumptions.
-Economic and market assumptions include, but are not limited to, positive GDP growth in the countries where Thomson Reuters operates led by rapidly developing economies and a continued increase in the number of professionals around the world and their demand for high quality information and services.
-Internal financial and operational assumptions include, but are not limited to, continuing operational improvement in the Financial & Risk business and the successful execution of the company’s ongoing product release programs, globalization strategy, other growth initiatives and efficiency initiatives.
+The company's 2014 business outlook is based on various external and internal assumptions.
+Economic and market assumptions include, but are not limited to, GDP growth in the countries where Thomson Reuters operates.
+Internal financial and operational assumptions include, but are not limited to, continuing operational improvement in the Financial & Risk business and the successful execution of new sales initiatives, ongoing product release programs, globalization strategy and other growth and efficiency initiatives.